sla-ppy/fizzbuzz/README.md

 # Woo!
-This is the first template I ever used!
+This is the first template I ever made!

-## Descripton:
+## Description:
 *Divisible by 3: say "fizz"<br>
 Divisible by 5: say "buzz"<br>
 Both: "fizzbuzz"<br>